Peashooter101/CSULB_CECS-328/README.md

 # CSULB CECS 328: Algorithms

+These are the programming assignments given to us.
+The only resource we were allowed to use is official documentation of the language we were using and the provided PDF prompt.

+We were allowed to choose between C++, Java, and Python.
+10 automatically generated test cases were used to grade each assignment.
+Test Cases 1 and 2 were the simplest and smallest whereas Test Cases 9 and 10 tested the efficiency of the program with huge inputs.
+Total score of 50/50.

 ## PA1: Squid Game

 You are given n players and x lines with the following rules: